z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 ```
 {{< /details >}}

-While the footer menu has content, Eclectic does not show it until we explicitly enable it by adding menu: true in the config/_default/params.yaml file for the footer sec- tion.
+While the footer menu has content, Eclectic does not show it until we explicitly enable it by adding menu: true in the config/_default/params.yaml file for the footer section.
 The following listing shows how to do that.
 Note that you may need to restart   your development server for these changes to take effect.

 {{< details title="Listing 4.12 Enabling the footer menu (config/_default/params.yaml)" open=true >}}
 ```yaml